Hitesh-Saha/FeastAI/README.md

 ### 3. Configure environment variables

-create a .env file in the root and add the different variables from .env.example file
+Create a .env file in the root and add the different variables from .env.example file

 ### 4. Run the app